 A Reminder of IRA, Roth, or Backdoor Roth Contribution

-Please don’t miss out on the opportunity to maximize your IRA contribution for the 2020 tax year.
+Please don’t miss out on the opportunity to maximize your IRA contribution for the 2021 tax year.
+If you have already funded your IRA for 2021, please disregard this message.

 In accordance to the SECURE Act, there is no longer an age limit to fund your IRA if you have earned income.
 Total annual contributions to a Traditional IRA, Roth IRA, or both cannot be more than the annual maximum (below) or 100% of earned income, whichever is less.